-The webalizer package in Debain 6 has currently small bug as the required package for the GeoIP database is not installed automatically when webalizer is isntalled.
-The symptoms are that webalizer statistics are not created and this error message is displayed when webalizer is run:
+The Webalizer package in Debian 6 has currently small bug as the required package for the GeoIP database is not installed automatically when Webalizer is installed.
+The symptoms are that Webalizer statistics was not created and this error message is displayed when Webalizer is run:

 Error Opening file /usr/share/GeoIP/GeoIP.dat